arturo-j-martinez-ii/tlens/README.md

 **AR Glasses** is a UTSA Quality of Life + Challenger Project being currently developed by  Arturo Martinez, a UTSA Top Scholar Electrical Engineering freshman.

-The goal of this project is to develop an **open-source, universial transcription lens glasses attachment** that doesn't require Wi-Fi or a celluar device for a deaf and visually impaired veteran named Micheal and anyone to use.
+The goal of this project is to develop an **open-source, universal transcription lens glasses attachment** that doesn't require Wi-Fi or a cellular device for a deaf and visually impaired veteran and anyone to use.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------